An editorial · Boca Raton, FL

 The Blues & The Greens.

 Two couples in Boca Raton in 2009.
 Same age, same house, same retirement savings.
-One made a single phone call.
+One set up a HECM Line of Credit early.
 The other refused.
-Twenty years later, only one of them can stay home — and the reverse mortgage couple left their kids $326,413 more in equity than the couple who avoided one.
+Eighteen years later, the early-decision couple avoided roughly $49,680 in mortgage payments and ended up with about $105,697 more available line-of-credit capacity — a practical liquidity and payment advantage of about $155,377 in this illustration.
 Everything on this page is the editorial.
 This is the human version.

 Read the story →